learn-co-curriculum/phase-4-active-record-validations-readme/README.md

 1. When would you use the `validates` method vs. the `validate` method?
 What argument(s) get passed to each of them?
-2. What are the two ways to trigger validation?
+2. What are two ways to trigger validation?
 3. How can you get Active Record to return an Exception when validation fails?

 ## Resources